 From here the roman road can take you to the base of the Drum ridge, which should be ascended as near to Foel Dduarth as possible.
 Or of course, you could use it as a descent like most people do when they wander this far north.
 It is a different world to the large craggy southern summits, here the rock is replaced by more yielding grass.
 But it does not consist of featureless bumps.
 Bera Bach is a piece of Glyder that has got itself hopelessly lost, jagged rocks that make this a challenging little summit to bag.
 This section is also ascended well from Bethesda.
 The eastern hills wander harmlessly, if rather boggily, down to the Conwy River a few miles away, broken only by the initial deep corries of Foel Grach and Cwm Llygwy further south.

-There are four valleys to the west of the Carneddau.
-The northernmost and southernmost aren’t named on the OS maps, but the two in the middle are much larger.
+There are three valleys to the west of the Carneddau.
+The northernmost isn’t named on the OS maps, but the other two in the middle are much larger.
 Cwm Llafar cuts deep in between the two highest peaks, ending in the steep back wall known as yr Ysgolion Duon (Black Ladders).
 Strangely, it’s only the other cwm – Cwm Caseg that contains a lake.
 From this description, “the long valley with the lake above Bethesda” I worked out that my late father had been up here in the sixties.
 All he can recall is finding a top hat that was completely flat in the middle of the path.